cirruslabs/backbone-services/README.md

-# backbone-services
+# Collection of opinionated services with pluggable implementations

-Abstract backbone services for your apps
+Current status: Work in Progress